-After intravenous administration of Dacarbazine for injection, the volume of distribution exceeds total body water content suggesting localization in some body tissue, probably the liver.
-Its disappearance from the plasma is biphasic with initial half-life of 19 minutes and a terminal half-life of 5 hours.1 In a patient with renal and hepatic dysfunctions, the half-lives were lengthened to 55 minutes and 7.2 hours.1 The average cumulative excretion of unchanged Dacarbazine in the urine is 40% of the injected dose in 6 hours.
+After intravenous administration of Dacarbazine for Injection, the volume of distribution exceeds total body water content suggesting localization in some body tissue, probably the liver.
+Its disappearance from the plasma is biphasic with initial half-life of 19 minutes and a terminal half-life of 5 hours.
+In a patient with renal and hepatic dysfunctions, the half-lives were lengthened to 55 minutes and 7.2 hours.
+The average cumulative excretion of unchanged Dacarbazine in the urine is 40% of the injected dose in 6 hours.
 Dacarbazine is subject to renal tubular secretion rather than glomerular filtration.
 At therapeutic concentrations Dacarbazine is not appreciably bound to human plasma protein.

 In man, Dacarbazine is extensively degraded.
-Besides unchanged Dacarbazine, 5-aminoimidazole-4 carboxamide (AIC) is a major metabolite of Dacarbazine excreted in the urine.
+Besides unchanged Dacarbazine, 5-aminoimidazole-4-carboxamide (AIC) is a major metabolite of Dacarbazine excreted in the urine.
 AIC is not derived endogenously but from the injected Dacarbazine, because the administration of radioactive Dacarbazine labeled with 14C in the imidazole portion of the molecule (Dacarbazine-2-14C) gives rise to AIC-2-14C.
 Although the exact mechanism of action of Dacarbazine for Injection is not known, three hypotheses have been offered:

-- Inhibition of DNA synthesis by acting as a purine analog
+- inhibition of DNA synthesis by acting as a purine analog

-- Action as an alkylating agent
+- action as an alkylating agent

-- Interaction with SH groups
+- interaction with SH groups

 Indications and Usage for Dacarbazine

-Dacarbazine for injection is contraindicated in patients who have demonstrated a hypersensitivity to it in the past.
+Dacarbazine for Injection is contraindicated in patients who have demonstrated a hypersensitivity to it in the past.

-Hemopoietic depression is the most common toxicity with Dacarbazine for injection and involves primarily the leukocytes and platelets, although anemia may sometimes occur.
+Hemopoietic depression is the most common toxicity with Dacarbazine for Injection and involves primarily the leukocytes and platelets, although, anemia may sometimes occur.
 Leukopenia and thrombocytopenia may be severe enough to cause death.
-The possible bone marrow depression requires careful monitoring of white blood cells, red blood cells, and platelet levels.
-Hemopoietic toxicity may warrant temporary suspension or cessation of therapy with Dacarbazine for injection.
+The possible bone marrow depression requires careful monitoring of white blood cells, red blood cells and platelet levels.
+Hemopoietic toxicity may warrant temporary suspension or cessation of therapy with Dacarbazine for Injection.

 Hepatic toxicity accompanied by hepatic vein thrombosis and hepatocellular necrosis resulting in death, has been reported.
 The incidence of such reactions has been low; approximately 0.01% of patients treated.
-This toxicity has been observed mostly when Dacarbazine for injection has been administered concomitantly with other anti-neoplastic drugs; however, it has also been reported in some patients treated with Dacarbazine for injection alone.
+This toxicity has been observed mostly when Dacarbazine for Injection has been administered concomitantly with other anti-neoplastic drugs: however, it has also been reported in some patients treated with Dacarbazine for Injection alone.

-Anaphylaxis can occur following the administration of Dacarbazine for injection.
+Anaphylaxis can occur following the administration of Dacarbazine for Injection.

 Hospitalization is not always necessary but adequate laboratory study capability must be available.
 Extravasation of the drug subcutaneously during intravenous administration may result in tissue damage and severe pain.
-Local pain, burning sensation, and irritation at the site of injection may be relieved by locally applied hot packs.
+Local pain, burning sensation and irritation at the site of injection may be relieved by locally applied hot packs.

 Carcinogenicity of Dacarbazine was studied in rats and mice.
 Proliferative endocardial lesions, including fibrosarcomas and sarcomas were induced by Dacarbazine in rats.
 In mice, administration of Dacarbazine resulted in the induction of angiosarcomas of the spleen.

-Dacarbazine for injection has been shown to be teratogenic in rats when given in doses 20 times the human daily dose on day 12 of gestation.
+Pregnancy Category C: Dacarbazine for Injection has been shown to be teratogenic in rats when given in doses 20 times the human daily dose on day 12 of gestation.
 Dacarbazine when administered in 10 times the human daily dose to male rats (twice weekly for 9 weeks) did not affect the male libido, although female rats mated to male rats had higher incidence of resorptions than controls.
-In rabbits, Dacarbazine daily dose 7 times the human daily dose given on days 6 to 15 of gestation resulted in fetal skeletal anomalies.
+In rabbits, Dacarbazine daily dose 7 times the human daily dose given on Days 6 to 15 of gestation resulted in fetal skeletal anomalies.
 There are no adequate and well controlled studies in pregnant women.
-Dacarbazine for injection should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Dacarbazine for Injection should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk and because of the potential for tumorigenicity shown for Dacarbazine for Injection in animal studies, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

-Symptoms of anorexia, nausea, and vomiting are the most frequently noted of all toxic reactions.
+Symptoms of anorexia, nausea and vomiting are the most frequently noted of all toxic reactions.
 Over 90% of patients are affected with the initial few doses.
 The vomiting lasts 1 to 12 hours and is incompletely and unpredictably palliated with phenobarbital and/or prochlorperazine.
-Rarely, intractable nausea and vomiting have necessitated discontinuance of therapy with Dacarbazine for injection.
-Rarely, Dacarbazine for injection has caused diarrhea.
+Rarely, intractable nausea and vomiting have necessitated discontinuance of therapy with Dacarbazine for Injection.
+Rarely, Dacarbazine for Injection has caused diarrhea.
 Some helpful suggestions include restricting the patient's oral intake of food for 4 to 6 hours prior to treatment.
 The rapid toleration of these symptoms suggests that a central nervous system mechanism may be involved, and usually these symptoms subside after the first 1 or 2 days.